 Bring the right gear

 Shoes will be the most important gear you’ll have on the Camino.
-Also check the weather forecast before departing to make sure you bring the right clothes.
+Make sure to check the weather forecast before departing to ensure you bring the right clothes.

 Don’t forget your camera

 You’ll have to get it stamped along the way to be able to receive your Compostela pilgrim certificate.

 Walk at your own pace to enjoy your experience.

 Respect other pilgrims and greet them with a ‘Buen Camino!’